 The resident/fellow will be provided meals through the hospital cafeteria at the hospital's expense when on-call at night.

-Trainees with in-patient responsibilities receive a hospital-issued iPad.
+Trainees with in-patient responsibilities receive a hospital-issued iPad or a laptop depending on the specialty.

 Pagers are provided at no cost to residents and fellows by the hospital.